 We also include ETFs from reputable third parties that we’ve carefully vetted.
-That way, we have a wide variety of ETFs to choose from, which helps us recommend a portfolio that is a good fit for your selected investment strategy.
+That way, we have a wide variety of ETFs to choose from, which helps us recommend a portfolio that is a good fit for your selected portfolio theme.

-We focus on finding the ETFs that we think are best suited for our investment strategies, whether they are from Goldman Sachs or another institution.
+We focus on finding the ETFs that we think are best suited for our portfolio themes, whether they are from Goldman Sachs or another institution.
 For that reason, all of the third-party ETFs that we select have undergone some intense analysis.
 Our teams of investment professionals have done a ton of research to create a curated list of ETFs for our portfolios.